Neil Auerbach: Policy Initiatives

 As a former Commissioner of the National Commission on Energy Policy (Bipartisan Policy Center), Auerbach has advocated bipartisan support for U.S. clean energy legislation, developed in-depth policy recommendations, and participated in a commission consisting of a private, bipartisan, and diverse group of leading energy experts and stakeholders.

 Auerbach was also an early supporter of the tax equity market as a significant driver of the expansion of U.S. renewable energy.
 He has stated that it has had a positive impact in the areas of utility‐scale wind power generation and commercial‐scale solar facilities.

 In 2011, Auerbach testified in front of the U.S. Senate Committee on Energy and Natural Resources, the U.S. House Energy and Commerce Sub-Committee on Energy and Power, and the U.S. House Committee on Ways and Means, proposing a market-based approach for the federal government to encourage large-scale deployment of clean energy in the U.S. Auerbach has supported the development and implementation of reverse auctions as an innovative approach to support the continued growth of the renewable energy sector that has met success in other industries and recently in the renewable energy industry in Brazil, Argentina, Mexico, Peru, Honduras, Uruguay, China, Morocco, and Egypt.

+Auerbach has continued to advocate for sustainability focused policies in the U.S., including most recently – in 2023 – with former US National Security Advisor, Robert O’Brien.
+In the Fox News Op-Ed, titled “It's time for an 'America First' climate agenda.
+Here are 3 ways Republicans can win in 2024,” Auerbach and O’Brien called for a three-pronged policy agenda focusing on promoting advanced low-carbon energy, domestic mining and manufacturing, and clean U.S. fossil fuel extraction.